pacav69/cnconlinedocs/readmecnconline.md

 # Introduction
- The command and conquer seris developed by Electronic arts have games that you can have multiplayers but since gamespy servers are no longer available to play online there is a solution.
+ The command and conquer series developed by Electronic arts have games that you can have multiplayers but since gamespy servers are no longer available to play online there is a solution.
 To use cnconline application.
  Here are the instructions for installing and using the app.

  ## Installing